maiducbinh/wav2pix_python3/Readme.md

 If you want to create your own dataset, it works as follows:

 - Run `get_data.py`.
 It requires the path of a .csv file with the following information: the youtube url `Channel-URL`, the name of the youtuber `Name` and the gender `Gender`.
-The output dataset will consist on a folder for each different youtuber specified in the .csv file as well as two folders (video/audio) in each of them containing the full video/audio downloaded.
+The output dataset will consist on a folder for each different youtuber specified in the .csv file as well as two folders (video/audio) in each of them containing the full video/audio downloaded. python scripts/data_generator/get_data.py -url_csv 'scripts/data_generator/a.csv' -dataset_path 'd ataset/train'

-- Run `preprocess_audio_frames.py` for audio preprocessing purposes.
+- Run `preprocess_audio_frames.py` for audio preprocessing purposes. python scripts/data_generator/preprocess_audio_frames.py -dataset_path 'dataset1/train'

 - Remove any file whose name does not finish like `preprocessing_wav` in each audio folder.

-- Run `face_detector.py` specifying the dataset path, a confidence threshold needed to compute the bounding boxes and the path of the haarcascade pretrained classifier (included in this repo in `/assets`)
+- Run `face_detector.py` specifying the dataset path, a confidence threshold needed to compute the bounding boxes and the path of the haarcascade pretrained classifier (included in this repo in `/assets`) python scripts/data_generator/face_detector.py -dataset_path 'dataset1/train' -confidence_thresh 2 -haarcascade_path /home/iec/DucBinh/wav2pix_python3/assets/haarcascade_frontalface_default.xml

 - The useful audio snippets will be stored in `DATASET-PATH/audio/NAME-OF-THE-DOWNLOADED-VIDEO_frames`.
 The useful youtuber faces will be stored in `DATASET-PATH/video/NAME-OF-THE-DOWNLOADED-VIDEO_cropped_frames`